 What If I’m Involved in a Tractor-Trailer Accident?

 If you’ve been injured or lost a loved one in an accident with a tractor-trailer, you have the right to seek compensation for such losses as medical bills, lost wages, pain and suffering, permanent injury, and much more, as well as wrongful death damages.
-But the trucking company’s insurer isn’t just going to hand you the compensation you deserve, you’re going to have to fight for it by obtaining the representation of an experienced truck accident attorney.
+But the trucking company’s insurer isn’t just going to hand you the compensation you deserve, you’re going to have to fight for it by obtaining the representation of an experienced Lakewood injury attorney.
 The legal team at the Tenge Law Firm, LLC, has obtained multiple jury awards and settlements on behalf of Colorado clients involved in tractor-trailer accidents and will put their knowledge and skill to work on your case.
 For a free case evaluation, call (303) 665-2929 today.
 We have offices in Denver, Boulder, and Fort Collins.